e2nIEE/pandapower/doc/opf/formulation.rst

                                                           \end{cases} \\  \\
         f_{pwl}(q) = f_{1} +(q-q_{1}) \frac{f_{2}-f_{1}}{q_{2}-q_{1}}

-Piecewise linear cost functions can be specified using create_piecewise_linear_costs():
+Piecewise linear cost functions can be specified using create_pwl_costs():

-.. autofunction:: pandapower.create_piecewise_linear_cost
+.. autofunction:: pandapower.create_pwl_cost

 The other option is to formulate a n-polynomial cost function: